zakattak0/FootballGame_Py/README.md

 How to run:

-Just run "footballgame.py" in any IDE of your choosing to access the game!
+First ensure that you have the latest version of python and pygame downloaded.
+Then, just run "footballgame.py" in any IDE of your choosing to access the game!